Dindigul Fort

 The Dindigul Fort or Dindigul Malai Kottai and Abirami amman Kalaheswarar Temple was built in 16th-century by Madurai Nayakar Dynasty situated in the town of Dindigul in the state of Tamil Nadu in India.
 The fort was built by the Madurai Nayakar king Muthu Krishnappa Nayakar in 1605.
 In the 18th century the fort passed on to Kingdom of Mysore (Mysore Wodeyars).
 Later it was occupied by Hyder Ali and Tipu Sultan the fort was of strategic importance.
 In 1799, it went to the control of the British East India Company during the Polygar Wars.
 There is an abandoned temple on its peak apart from few cannons sealed with balls inside.
-These cannons are very heavy.
-In modern times, the fort is maintained by the Archaeological Survey of India and is open to tourists.

 Etymology

 Dindigul city derives its name from a portmanteau of Thindu a Tamil word which means a ledge or a headrest attached to ground and kal another Tamil word which means Rock.
 Appar, the Saiva poet visited the city and noted it in his works in Tevaram.
 Dindigul finds mention in the book Padmagiri Nadhar Thenral Vidu thudhu written by the poet Palupatai sokkanathar as Padmagiri.
 This was later stated by U. V. Swaminatha Iyer (1855–1942) in his foreword to the above book.
 He also mentions that Dindigul was originally called Dindeecharam.